Strategic content recon

 What text to submit

-Competitor page main body, headings, comparison tables, recommendation copy, and source/citation sections.
-Respect robots/terms and do not submit private or paywalled content unless permitted.
+Competitor page main body, headings, comparison tables, recommendation/conclusion sections.
+Respect robots.txt; do not submit private or paywalled content unless permitted.
+Strip the boilerplate (their nav, footer, author bio) — score the unique body only.

 Decision policy